tmokenc/IPK2024-Projekt1/README.md

 ## Testing
 Testing plays a significant role in the development process, ensuring the correctness and functionality of the program's building blocks.

+The program was tested on my system with the following specifications:
+- CPU: Intel i5 1240P
+- OS: Manjaro
+- Kernel version: 6.6

+All outputs aligned with their expected results at the time of testing.

 ### Unit Tests
-Unit tests are conducted using the `greatest` testing framework, validating various components of the chat client's functionality.
+Unit tests are conducted using the [`greatest` testing framework](https://github.com/silentbicycle/greatest) by Scott Vokes, validating various components of the chat client's functionality.
 These tests, located in the `/test` directory, cover modules with functions independent of others, such as UDP/TCP de/serialization, command parsing, and argument parsing.
 They can be executed using the `make test` command.

 ### Dynamic Testing
 Dynamic testing involves observing the program's behavior while it is running.